-Shandilya Upanishad, also termed as Sandilyopanishad, is found attached to Atharva Veda.
-This Upanishad is given as the answer to questions of Rishi Sandilya as a seeker, hence named as such.
+Shandilya Upanishad, also termed Sandilyopanishad, is found attached to Atharva Veda.
+This Upanishad is the answer to questions of Rishi Sandilya as a seeker, hence named as such.
 It is the 58th Upanishad of 108 Upanishads of Muktika Upanishad order and one of the 20 Yoga Upanishads.

 The Upanishad contains three chapters.

 Eight Limbs of Yoga

 The Upanishad starts with the conversation between Rishi Shandilya and Rishi Atharvan.
 Rishi Shandilya asked to explain the eight-fold yoga (Ashtanga Yoga or 8 limbs of yoga) as the means to attain the Atman.

 The eight limbs of yoga are ·

 Yama or self-discipline is ten-fold.
 Likewise, Niyama, or the observance is also ten-fold.
 Also, Asana or Postures are of eight kinds.
 Similarly, Pranayama is three-fold.